nedbat/coveragepy/doc/faq.rst

 importing the modules that define your functions.

-**Q: Does coverage work on Python 3.x?**
+**Q: Does coverage.py work on Python 3.x?**

-Not yet, but that's next on my list.
+Yes, as of coverage.py 3.1, Python 3.1 is supported.

 **Q: Isn't coverage testing the best thing ever?**